skdzera/lowlatencylogger/README.md

-# Lama Dev Chat App Starter template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# This is a basically a chat-App using React and real-time database with Firebase